IHE/ITI.Topologies/topologies.md

 Network Gateways expose the same interfaces and are interacted with in the same way as community gateways.
 The difference is that a Network Gateway might provide access to several communities.
 Therefore, where network gateways are used, participants can interact with the network gateway in the same way as a community gateway, with the caveat that the network gateway might process information for several Home Community IDs.

+### Central Network Directory

+Systems in a network require a method for discovering one another.
+For large networks, manual configuration is not feasible, so discovery needs to be automated.
+Discovery can be facilitated by the addition of a central network directory into a network.

+A central network directory is a care services directory that is central to the network and thus does not have bias toward one segment of the network or another.

+In a multi-layered document sharing network, central directories for different layers of the network are likely to synchronize with one another in order to provide layers of the network visibility into the Organizations present outside of their immediate network.

 ### Multi-Layered Document Sharing Network